SighvaturSveinsson/ARverk/README.md

 Correct
 1 / 1 point

-...lets you establish a pose for virtual objects (X)
+...lets you establish a pose for virtual objects

 ...ensures that your virtual objects don’t drop frames